 Every night, the festival hosted a free concert with popular Moroccan musicians in the sprawling Place Boujloud, just outside the famous blue gate into the old medina—Bab Boujloud.
 During these concerts, the square, encircled by old stone ramparts, was packed full, mostly with Fassis (Fes locals) and visiting Moroccans of all ages.
 Teens and millennials dominated the space while elders sat on the steps and kids ran around and climbed on barricades to get better views of the stage.

-The lineup ranged widely from night to night: for example, Said Guissi of the Issaoua Sufi brotherhood; the crooning Cheb Rayan; the nightclub-friendly pop singer Fnaïre; and a superstar of Gnawa music, Hamid El Kasri, who recently visited New York as part of the Gnawa Festival Tour.
+The lineup ranged widely from night to night: for example, Said Guissi of the Issaoua Sufi brotherhood; the crooning Cheb Rayan; the hip-hop/pop group Fnaïre; and a superstar of Gnawa music, Hamid El Kasri, who recently visited New York as part of the Gnawa Festival Tour.
 On a busy schedule, we were able to catch one of these performances: a double bill of Oussama Abdedayem and Fassi singer Nizar Idil.

 Both of these singers worked with a similar sound, backed by large bands anchored by bassists and assertive drummers (drumset, darbuka and congas), and colored by synth, violin, flute, guitar and saxophone.
 Although Abdedayem’s style was looser than Idil’s, his vocal gestures echoed the melismatic, violin-accented solos of classic Arabic singers.
 His music blended the classic sound of Arabic pop with reggae upbeats and jammy djembe solos, singing about, among other things, love, God and Morocco (while draped in a Moroccan flag).
 Screens behind the singers showed images of slowly waving Moroccan flags on repeat, adding patriotic weight to their songs of national pride.